‘Bruce Willis of Reading’ Saves Man from Burning Building in Daring Crane Rescue

-Glen Edwards, a crane operator, has been celebrated as a hero following his daring rescue of a man from a burning building in Reading.
-Dubbed the “Bruce Willis of Reading” during his first interview on ITV’s Good Morning Britain (GMB), Edwards recounted the harrowing event at the Station Hill development.
+Glen Edwards, a 65-year-old crane operator, has been hailed a local hero after pulling off a dramatic rescue from a blazing building in Reading.
+Nicknamed the “Bruce Willis of Reading,” Edwards shared the unbelievable story during his first interview on ITV’s Good Morning Britain.

-South Central Ambulance Service reported that two people were treated for smoke inhalation following the fire, with neither case being severe.
-The Royal Berkshire Fire and Rescue praised Edwards’s “incredibly skilful rescue,” acknowledging that his actions likely averted a more tragic outcome.
+The South Central Ambulance Service confirmed two people were treated for smoke inhalation but neither seriously injured.
+Meanwhile, the Royal Berkshire Fire and Rescue team lavished praise on Edwards’s “incredibly skilful rescue,” crediting him with preventing a far worse tragedy.

-Footage of the daring rescue, showing crowds applauding as Edwards safely lowered the man to the ground, went viral on social media.
-Edwards, however, did not watch the footage for a couple of days and was unprepared for the magnitude of the public’s response.
+Video of the rescue quickly went viral, showing crowds cheering as Edwards gently lowered the man to safety.
+Edwards didn’t watch the footage for a couple of days and was stunned by the overwhelming public reaction.

-In a heartwarming gesture, Edwards expressed his desire to meet the man he rescued.
-He also plans to use funds raised through a fundraising page to buy drinks for everyone involved in the rescue.
-Emphasizing the collective effort, he humbly added, “I know I got the guy out, but it just wasn’t all about me.”
+In a heartwarming move, Edwards hopes to meet the man he saved.
+Plans are also in motion to use funds from an online fundraiser to buy drinks for everyone involved in the rescue.
+“I know I got the guy out, but it just wasn’t all about me,” he said, emphasising the teamwork behind the heroic effort.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.